-This is a great treatment for skin that is prone to acne, discoloration, and dryness.
+Crystallized honey makes a great treatment for skin that is prone to acne, discoloration, and dryness.
 To use plain honey on the skin, simply take a tablespoon right from the jar and apply it to a freshly cleansed face.
-Since it is a bit messy and sticky, this is best done before your morning shower-use witch hazel to cleanse the skin, pull your hair away from your face, and apply a raw honey mask.
+Since it is a bit messy and sticky, this is best done before your morning shower, first, cleanse the skin with your daily cleanser, pull your hair away from your face, and apply a raw honey mask.

 - leave this on for 10-15 minutes while you shower

 - rinse off with warm water while gently massaging the skin

 When you rinse off your honey mask, you don’t need to follow with second cleanser-the honey will help to pull away impurities from the skin, leaving your face soft.
 Just make sure to follow with your favorite toner, serum, and moisturizer, and you’ll be good to go!